 The final layer must be done in a black crayon.
-Then, use a pencil, toothpick, or a carving tool and let your child carve out different shapes.
-He will be amazed as he carves – the black colour goes away and beautiful colours come out underneath it.
+Then, use a pencil, toothpick, or a carving tool and let your children carve out different shapes.
+They will be amazed as they carve – the black colour goes away and beautiful colours come out underneath it.

 15. Sand Pictures

 Every child loves playing with sand.
 You can dye some sand in different colours first to make it more appealing if you’d like.
-Then, have your child draw different shapes and designs with glue onto a paper.
+Then, have your kids draw different shapes and designs with glue onto a piece of paper.

-Sprinkle the sand onto the paper where your child put the glue.
+Sprinkle the sand onto the paper where your children put the glue.
 Let it dry.
 Then, shake the excess sand off the paper, leaving the shapes on the paper covered in sand.

 16. Food Art

-You can use some of the food you have in your home to teach your child shapes as well.
-Dried beans, lentils, and pasta are great!
+You can use some of the food you have in your home to teach your children shapes as well.
+Dried beans, lentils, and pasta are great.
 If you want to have colours as well, you can dye the pasta before the craft.

 You can decide what you want to do.
-Sometimes making jewellery with different shaped pasta is fun.
-But you can always let your child create what they want by glueing the food onto a piece of paper.
+Sometimes making jewellery with different-shaped pasta is fun.
+But you can always let kids create what they want by glueing the food onto a piece of paper.

 17. Finger Painting

-When finger painting, you can simply let your child paint whatever they want.
-You can guide them by saying create something only by painting circles, or squares, or just let them do as they please as well.
+When finger painting, you can simply let children paint whatever they want.
+You can guide them by telling them to create something only by painting circles, or squares, or just let them do as they please as well.

 Tangrams are standard shapes such as triangles, squares, circles and rectangles, that are usually made out of plastic or wood.
 They are like shape tiles and you play with them by joining the shapes together into bigger shapes or pictures.

-If you have tangrams, or something similar, this is a great hands-on activity to let your child use their creativity, only using shapes.
+If you have tangrams, or something similar, this is a great hands-on activity to let children use their creativity, using only shapes.

 19. CD Crafts